stephen-cloud/c-19-2/docs/connecttobackend.md

 We need to import and initialize Amplify with the configuration in `awsmobile`.
 We only need to do it once, so let's put it in `index.tsx`.

-!!! note
-    This goes in `index.tsx`.
+!!! info "This goes in `index.tsx`."

 ```typescript
 import Amplify from '@aws-amplify/core';
 import amplify_configuration from './aws-exports';